Clarence Denmark: Saskatchewan Roughriders

 On May 13, 2016, Denmark signed with the Saskatchewan Roughriders.
 On June 19, 2016, he was released as part of the Roughriders final cuts.

-Second stint with Winnipeg
+Winnipeg Blue Bombers (II)

 On July 31, 2016, Denmark was brought back by the Blue Bombers due to injuries to Winnipeg's regular starting receivers.
 His first game back with the Blue Bombers was a Week 7 victory over Hamilton, in which he recorded seven catches for 69 yards, including a touchdown.
 He finished the season with 53 catches for 705 yards and eight touchdowns in just 10 games played.
 In the following off-season, he entered free agency, but eventually re-signed with the Blue Bombers for a seventh season on February 17, 2017.
 He played in all 18 games in 2017, recording 58 catches for 608 receiving yards and seven touchdowns.
 In the following off-season, he was not offered another contract by the Blue Bombers and became a free agent.